This article first appeared on Warc and was written by our Head of Strategy EMEA, Christophe Castagnera

 Between COVID-19 and rapid digital acceleration, the opportunities and challenges facing marketers on brand experience will inspire new inspiration and strategies for 2022.

 With more and more brands experimenting with ways to use the metaverse to meet their marketing goals, the conventions are still being defined; it’s a great time to explore the possibilities.
 A shift in attitude toward store space has started to emerge – and with it, the rise of brand home retail as flagship retail spaces meld commerce, communication and brand home strategy.
 A new landscape of B2B events is starting to take shape.
 The frequency will change – people will attend less often – and tentpole experiences stand out amid fragmentation.
+An example of this is Shell's National Wholesale Conference held once every three years rather than annually, a premium event we helped them create that provides an immersive experience for their B2B partners.
 In many ways, we see 2022 as the ‘first of the next’ as we move from the pandemic pressures and associated shifting behaviours, to a world that seeks to recapture what we missed, in new ways and spaces – always with the overarching drive for sustainability and reduced impact.

 Sustainability is the pressing issue of our time.
 As the proportion of consumers seeking to reduce their impact on the planet increases, so do the most progressive brands who will lead that drive, reflecting the transformation of businesses to become sustainable and net positive.
 For many sectors, the shift from product to service models will make brand experience a crucial tool in holding onto existing customers and winning over new ones.
 This could be by simply being more transparent about the company’s sustainability initiatives or by creating experiences and services that enable customers to be part of making a positive impact, in partnership with brands.
 On the delivery front, expect to see demand growing for lower-footprint campaigns as consumers look beyond greenwashing to practical, tactical ways that brands are living up to promises.
 We see this already in businesses that are affected by climate change – the alcohol sector for example – and as brands have had to change their processes, they can bring that story to the fore as seen with Campo Viejo, the first carbon-neutral wine in Spain.